ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 You can order four or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
   * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-  * **Cascade**: 2-CPU Intel Cascade generation servers (Intel Xeon 5200/6200 series) with your selected CPU model and RAM size.
+  * **Cascade Lake**: 2-CPU Intel Cascade Lake generation servers (Intel Xeon 5200/6200 series) with your selected CPU model and RAM size.
   * **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

 ### Networking